azangru/mysite/src/blog/ubuntu-typographic-layout/index.md

 ![dconf-editor-input-sources-typographic-layout](./images/dconf3.png)

 Close dconf-editor — and that’s it.
-Now, typographic characters are enable.
+Now, typographic characters are enabled.
 Isn’t that sweet?